 Businesses of all kinds need to offer a product or service that meets a customer’s or client’s needs.
 But in this digital age, it’s becoming increasingly important for them to be able to promote themselves effectively and efficiently.

-Over the last few years, automated marketing has proven crucial in achieving that goal, but its relatively recent emergence means it’s a tool that not all marketers are familiar with or know how to utilise properly.
+Over the last few years, automated marketing has proven crucial in achieving that goal.
+With the help of marketing automation tools you can promote your product or service no matter what kind of business you run.
+It’s easy to achieve your goals with automated marketing even if you need to optimize your multi-location marketing.
+But its relatively recent emergence means it’s a tool that not all marketers are familiar with or know how to utilise properly.
 We spoke to Amy Birch of Wired Plus, specialists in email marketing automation, to get some industry insight on that knowledge gap.